immunogenomics/inflamedtissue_covid19_reference/README.md

 - **Identify a CXCL10+ CCL2+ inflammatory macrophage state** that is shared and strikingly abundant in severe COVID-19 bronchoalveolar lavage samples, inflamed RA synovium, inflamed CD ileum and UC colon.
 We found this macrophage phenotype is induced upon co-stimulation by IFN-γ and TNF-α collaborating with the Donlin lab.
  ![](HTO.png)

-- **A proof of concept**: This reference can be used to query/investigate cells from other inflammatory diseases and their transcriptomic similarities with our reference which incorporates 5 inflammatory diseased tissues and COVID-19 BALF. [**Notebook of example code**](https://github.com/immunogenomics/inflamedtissue_covid19_reference/blob/master/code/Map_Sepsis_to_FanImmuneReference_using_Symphony_Notebook.ipynb) of mapping Sepsis PBMCs (Reyes, et al, *Nature Medicine*, 2020) to our cross-diseased tissue single-cell reference that reflects shared inflammatory structures.
+- **A proof of concept**: This reference can be used to query/investigate cells from other inflammatory diseases and their transcriptomic similarities with our reference which incorporates 5 inflammatory diseased tissues and COVID-19 BALF.
+We provide a [**Notebook of example code**](https://github.com/immunogenomics/inflamedtissue_covid19_reference/blob/master/code/Map_Sepsis_to_FanImmuneReference_using_Symphony_Notebook.ipynb) to show how to map Sepsis PBMCs (Reyes, et al, *Nature Medicine*, 2020) to our cross-diseased tissue single-cell reference and identify shared inflammatory structures.

 ## Data access